Naifcx47350/Naifcx47350/README.md

 **` Student (beginner developer)`**

-I'm an AI junior student at Imam Abdulrahman Bin Faisal University and a beginner programmer.
-I have been coding for the past five years.
-I am passionate about technology, Artificial intelligence, coding, and problem-solving, which is why programming has become essential to my life.
-In my free time, I enjoy reading, checking tech Videos/blogs, and learning new skills to stay current on tech trends.
+a dedicated AI undergraduate student at Imam Abdulrahman Bin Faisal University, and an emerging programmer with five enriching years of coding journey under my belt.

+💻 Coding isn't just a skill for me; it's a passion and a lifestyle.
+My intrigue for technology, the fascinating world of Artificial Intelligence and the thrill of problem-solving led me to the realm of programming.
+This passion fuels my everyday life, turning the complex into simple, the theoretical into practical, and ideas into solutions.

+✨ A lifelong learner at heart, I have an unwavering commitment to mastering new skills and staying updated with the evolving tech landscape.
+In my spare time, I delve into insightful tech blogs, enlightening videos, and engrossing books that satiate my thirst for knowledge.
    <p align="left">

    </p>